SchwarzIT/onyx/CONTRIBUTING.md

 ## Creating a Pull Request

 Pull Requests are very welcome!
-Please consider our [Technical Guidelines](https://github.com/SchwarzIT/onyx/wiki/Technical-Vision-&-Guidelines) when contributing to Onyx.
+Please consider our [Technical Guidelines](https://github.com/SchwarzIT/onyx/wiki/Technical-Vision-&-Guidelines) when contributing to onyx.

 1. You will need to [create a fork](https://github.com/SchwarzIT/onyx/fork) to commit and push your changes to.
 2. When your changes affect the user, you need to [add a changeset](./.changeset/README.md).